YGOProTH/Database/README.md

-# Status
-Code is currently a mess due to learning and immediate focus on functionality while learning.
-The main files ATM are js/temp.js, Downloader.js, filereading.js, libs/userfunctions.js

-Any questions or suggestions, contact [Bromantic] (https://github.com/Bromantic)

 # Database
-Project to create the next Google for Yugioh.
+Project to create a stable card database to replace the [Yu-Gi-Oh Wikia](http://yugioh.wikia.com/wiki/Yu-Gi-Oh!_Wikia) for YGOPro

 # For Developers/Contributors
 Currently, the code is a real mess due to learning and lack of experience in Javascript and NODEJS.
 What is currenlty working and to a degree understandable: